mrak/stubby4node/README.md

 ]
 ```

 If you want to load more than one endpoint via file, use either a JSON array or YAML list (-) syntax.
-On success, the response will contain `Content-Location` in the header with the newly created resources' location
+On success, the response will contain `Location` in the header with the newly created resources' location

 ## Getting the Current List of Stubbed Responses